Low Carb Gluten Free Tortillas

 There are lots of things to love about this recipe.
 They are really simple to make, they taste fantastic and they are soft and pliable.
 These tortillas have a wonderful neutral flavor, even though they have coconut flour and almond meal/flour in them.
 They don’t taste like egg at all, which many similar recipes do.

 Make these to the size that you like and that will determine how many tortillas you get out of the recipe.
-Generally I get about 10 tortillas and if I don’t use them all, simply freeze or store in the fridge to use during the next few days.
-Having a back up of these in the freezer is ideal though, as it means I can quickly throw together a breakfast burrito or even a simple chicken and cheese quesadilla without having to make tortillas.
-You can use a tortilla maker to form your tortillas, or follow the method specified below to prevent the dough from sticking and to create even tortillas.
-DO you like the artisan look to these tortillas with the rough edges?
-Should you want a perfectly round tortilla, simply trim them.
+Generally I get about 10 tortillas out of the recipe.
+If I don’t use them all I freeze them or store in the fridge for a few days.
+Having a back up of these in the freezer is ideal as it means I can quickly throw together a breakfast burrito or even a simple chicken and cheese quesadilla.

 Rolling Out The Tortillas